Mighty Joe Young (1949 film): Release

 Mighty Joe Young's marketing campaign was run by Terry Turner.
 The film was advertised on television and radio commercials, including NBC, and at the P.T.
 Barnum Festival Fun Day Parade in Connecticut.
 The studio created four different poster designs and multiple lobby cards.
 Additionally, they sent 11,000 postcards to people, each of which had a message from Joe Young.
 In New Jersey, a city manager hired a man to dress in a gorilla suit and surf on the beach while holding up promotional signs; a week before the film officially showed in theaters, he also hired a man in a gorilla suit to climb a local movie theater.
 In New York, a televised parade featured a Joe Young mascot riding on a street float; the float stopped in front of the movie theater, where the mayor greeted the Joe Young mascot.
 On opening night in one city, a man dressed as a gorilla performed stunts on buildings and tightropes, while "gorilla trucks" drove around New England and New York.
 Flannery O'Connor, who was living in New York City when the film was released, borrowed aspects of its campaign for her novel Wise Blood.
 Specifically, she based Gonga the Gorilla off of the campaign's use of men in gorilla suits.
 Also in the novel, the character Enoch Emery watches a film in which an orangutan rescues children from a burning orphanage, reminiscent of Mighty Joe Young.

-Mighty Joe Young premiered on July 13, 1949 in 358 theaters across New England and upstate New York.
-Its mid-summer release was an uncommon practice at the time because producers often thought that people would rather be outside than watch movies.
+Mighty Joe Young premiered on July 13, 1949, in 358 theaters across New England and upstate New York.
+Its midsummer release was an uncommon practice at the time because producers often thought that people would rather be outside than watch movies.
 The film opened in fifth place at the US box office.
-Ticket sales added up to about $1,950,000 but because of production costs the film made no profit and the company lost $675,000.
+Ticket sales added up to about $1,950,000, but because of production costs, the film made no profit and the company lost $675,000.
 Once production companies saw its deficiency in the box office, O'Brien struggled to find work in major motion pictures.